Harrison Sohna: Aston Villa

-He made his senior debut as a substitute in a 4–1 FA Cup defeat to Liverpool on 8 January 2021.
+Sonha made his senior debut as a substitute in a 4–1 FA Cup defeat to Liverpool on 8 January 2021.
 He went on trial with Sunderland towards the end of the season, and made one Premier League 2 appearance in a 3–2 away win over Norwich City on 16 April.

 Sohna was released by Aston Villa at the end of the 2020–21 season.

 Sunderland

 On 1 July 2021, League One club Sunderland announced Sohna as one of several new signings for their academy.
 Sohna made his senior debut for Sunderland on 10 August 2022, in a 2–0 defeat to Sheffield Wednesday in the EFL Cup.
+He was released by the club at the end of the 2022–23 season.

+Cheltenham Town

+After over a year without a club, on 18 July 2024, Sohna signed for EFL League Two club Cheltenham Town after a successful trial.
+On 10 August 2024, Sohna made his English Football League debut in a 3–2 victory over Newport County.

+On 22 January 2025, Sohna joined National League side Wealdstone on loan for the remainder of the season.

 Career statistics

 Personal life

+Sohna attended Severn Vale School in Gloucester.

-Harrison's twin brother Myles plays for Aston Villa Under-21s.
+Harrison's twin brother Myles also played for Aston Villa Under-21s, but was forced to retire from football aged 22 due to persistent injuries.